jd28/Solstice/docs/attack.rst

 .. warning::

   The following ctypes **must** be syncronized with nwnx_solstice.
 If not bad, bad things will happen.
+Good news is it's unlikely that will every be necessary.

 .. c:type:: DamageResult